Miraglyth/arks-campaign-tracker/README.md

 - Potential condensation of campaigns with singular activities and rewards to not use arrays and determine using .typeof (though this would divide the format)
 - Potential consolidation of duplicate rewards in the unexpanded row (would need quantities for each)
 - Fix left and right padding that gets added to li bullets in Chrome (-1px and 16px respectively) or just ditch bullets
+- Center-align all table content except rewards bullets conditional on multiple rewards or just ditch bullets
 - Continued aesthetic improvement

 #### Style notes